GPT-5.2 ProBatch 2

 • He anticipates confounds (“maybe a small fraction of new ribosomes escaped detection”).

-• He does the “quickie” magnesium-starvation experiment that tests a key implication (if new ribosomes are made after infection, destroying old ones shouldn’t matter; but it does).
+• He does the “” magnesium-starvation experiment that tests a key implication (if new ribosomes are made after infection, destroying old ones shouldn’t matter; but it does).
 That’s a high-leverage pre-test.

 • In California, when the density gradients fall apart, he doesn’t randomly tweak conditions; he finds the controlling variable by a mechanistic argument: CsCl at ~8 molal competes with Mg, so raise Mg dramatically.
 That’s not “trial and error”; it’s model-based troubleshooting.